cpsughrue/gsoc_proposal/README.md

         - Verification Approach: based on the project wide dependency graph the build daemon should mainitain a build list that specifies the order modules are to be built
         - Note: after each scan is completed the build list will be updated

-    - Task 4: Implement ability for build daemon to spawn clang invokations
+    - Task 4: Implement ability for build daemon to spawn Clang invokations
-        - Verification Approach: build daemon will use the build list to spawn clang invokations, build modules, ans store AST files in memory
+        - Verification Approach: build daemon will use the build list to spawn Clang invokations, build modules, ans store AST files in memory
         - Note: all AST files will simply be stored on disk.
 There will be no cache invalidation

-    - Task 5: Implement ability for build daemon to return module's AST files to the clang invocation
+    - Task 5: Implement ability for build daemon to return module's AST files to the Clang invocation
-        - Verification Approach: Origional clang invocation can used modules build by daemon to compile a translation unit
+        - Verification Approach: Origional Clang invocation can used modules build by daemon to compile a translation unit
-        - Note: Up until this point clang invokations will register with the build daemon but still use the implicit system.
-After this task is complete the clang invocation will use the modules built by the daemon.
+        - Note: Up until this point Clang invokations will register with the build daemon but still use the implicit system.
+After this task is complete the Clang invocation will use the modules built by the daemon.

     - Task 6: Implement cache management
         - Verification approach: When the system runs out of space the cache invalidator will be smart about how it makes room